Ben-Karr/Ben-Karr.github.io/README.md

 [![Basketball Scores example](assets/BasketballScores_example.png)](https://github.com/Ben-Karr/BasketballScores)

 _Predict the scores of NCAA basketball games._
 This dataset consisted of game results from the last 5 years in NCAA basketball.
-Since it was sourced by scraping the web, I needed to do a lot of cleaning and preparation of the source and engineered some useful features to trained a Neural Net with keras.
+Since it was sourced by scraping the web, I needed to do a lot of cleaning and preparation of the source and engineered some useful features to train a Neural Net with keras.
 I also compared it to the results of fastai and XGBoost.

 ## [House Pricing](https://github.com/Ben-Karr/HousePricing)
 _Data Preprocessing/Visualization | Regression | Neural Nets | Gradient Boosting | Ensemble | kaggle | pandas | fastai | XGBoost | sklearn_